MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-CN/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/setting-up-common-area-phones.md

 > [!NOTE]
-> CAP 设置站点声明它将 CAP 帐户的密码重置为随机密码。 请注意，CAP 所指的帐户是 Azure Active Directory (AAD) 帐户。 如果仅在 AAD 中创建了帐户，则该过程非常简单。 如果已将本地 Active Directory 同步到 AAD，请确保记下正在使用的凭据，这些凭据将在 CAP 设置中更改。
+> The CAP provisioning site states it will reset the CAP account's password to a random password.
+Take note that the account the CAP is referring is the Azure Active Directory (AAD) account.
+If you created the account in AAD only then the process is straightforward.
+If you have synced an on premises Active Directory to AAD make sure to take note of the credentials you are using that will be changed by CAP provisioning.

 ### <a name="related-topics"></a>相关主题